-Yeast transformations were performed using standard PEG and lithium acetate procedures (132).
-For the spotting assays, yeast were grown to saturation in raffinose-supplemented dropout media overnight at 30 °C. The saturated overnight cultures were normalized to an A{600} of 2.0 ($A{600\mathrm{nm}}=2.0$) and serially diluted three-fold.
+Yeast Transformation and Spotting Assays.
+Yeast transformations were performed using standard polyethylene glycol and lithium acetate procedures (135).
+For the spotting assays, yeast were grown to saturation in raffinose-supplemented dropout media overnight at 30 $^{\circ}$ C. The saturated overnight cultures were normalized to an OD600 of 2.0 (A600nm = 2.0) and serially diluted three-fold.
 A 96-bolt replicator tool (frogger) was used to spot the strains in duplicate onto both glucose and galactose dropout plates.
 These plates were grown at 30 °C and imaged after 72 h to assess suppression of FUS toxicity.
 Each spotting assay shown is representative of at least three biological replicates.